-If you’re experiencing muscle pain and soreness, or you often face post-workout fatigue, then you must know how a kitchen ingredient on your kitchen shelf can be a powerful food against muscle pain, inflammation, and fatigue.
+If you’re experiencing muscle pain and soreness, or you often face post-workout fatigue, then you must know how a kitchen ingredient on your kitchen shelf can be a powerful food against muscle pain, inflammation, and chronic fatigue.
 When it comes to helping athletes recover from workouts, what’s more, potent than curcumin?
-Curcumin, a natural polyphenol extracted from turmeric roots, is a potent antioxidant and anti-inflammatory agent.
+Curcumin, a natural polyphenol extracted from fresh turmeric roots, is a potent antioxidant and anti-inflammatory agent.
 This powerful ingredient has extended usage for centuries in medicine and cooking, mainly in India and other parts of Asia.
 Its health benefits are well-documented: several studies have found that curcumin can help decrease inflammation, improve gut health and heart health, reduce blood sugar levels, combat cancer cells, and the list goes on!
 And now there’s research showing that it can also help speed up muscle recovery after hard workouts.

-Curcumin’s ability to reduce Muscle Pain
+Curcumin’s Ability to Reduce Muscle Pain

 In the past few decades, curcumin’s ability to impact chronic inflammatory diseases such as metabolic syndrome, arthritis, and cancer has been studied widely, along with increasing claims about knowing its role in exercise-linked muscle pain.